 Dora And The Lost City Of Gold doesn’t try to be very realistic, making it more suitable for the young audiences who will also appreciate the film’s humor.
 Boots’ cleverness and a talking Swiper the Fox are accepted as normal in the film’s universe.
 The jungle is hyper-realistic and the Incan sets are stunning.
 But what carries this film is the titular explorer, Dora.

-Isabela Moner is wonderful as Dora, making her more real than ever.
+Isabela Moner is wonderful as Dora.
 She portrays the character’s constant positivity with ease while adding a charm to the character that makes her more likable and relatable than she was in the animated show.
 The adaptation also addresses the odd quirks of Dora – from addressing an invisible audience to making up songs for every situation.
 Staying the jungle hasn’t prepared her for the vicious high-schoolers either.
 She’s more comfortable with snakes than with other teenagers and her attempts to be herself are seen as weird by others.

 The first half of the film is enjoyable but it’s when the teenagers are kidnapped and taken to South America that the movie truly starts to take off.
 Dora knows how to navigate the jungle even better than the adult who’s supervising them and the others begin to appreciate her skills.
 As the adventure leads them step-by-step closer to Parapata, they encounter obstacles that make them closer as a group.
 Dora And The Lost City Of Gold centers around staying curious and embracing the true self, which is as good a lesson as any that can be learned from a film aimed towards children.

 WATCH OR NOT: